AndreaDejanGrande/Triglav/doc/MINING.md

 probably do nothing.

-Overclocking for scrypt mining: First of all, do not underclock your memory initially.
-Scrypt mining requires memory speed and on most, but not all, GPUs, lowering memory speed lowers mining performance.
+Overclocking for vCrypt mining: First of all, do not underclock your memory initially. vCrypt mining requires memory speed and on most, but not all, GPUs, lowering memory speed lowers mining performance.